teresa-chow/42-Born2beRoot/README.md

 ### Steps

-1. Open VirtualBox
+1. Open `VirtualBox`
 2. Click `New`
 3. Name the VM
-4. Choose destination folder for the VM: `/sgoinfre/` in this case
+4. Choose destination folder for the VM
+    - `/sgoinfre/` in this case
-5. Select the amount of memory (RAM) to be allocated to the VM: set as default – the recommended memory size is `1024 MB`
+5. Select the amount of memory (RAM) to be allocated to the VM
+    - set as default – the recommended memory size is `1024 MB`
 6. Create a virtual hard disk
 7. Choose `VDI` (VirtualBox Disk Image) as the type of file to use for the new virtual hard disk
 8. Choose storage on physical hard disk as being `dynamically allocated`
-9. Select the size of the virtual hard disk: `30GB` in this case, to account for bonus requirements
+9. Select the size of the virtual hard disk
+    - `30GB` in this case, to account for bonus requirements
 10. Click `Create`
 11. Head to `Settings` > `Storage` > `Empty` > 💿 icon (_Attributes: Optical Drive_) > `Choose a disk file` > `Debian ISO` > `Open` > `Ok`
 12. `Start` the VM